Helicarrier

 The Helicarrier is a fictional airborne aircraft carrier appearing in American comic books published by Marvel Comics.
 Created by Stan Lee and Jack Kirby, the aircraft first appeared in Strange Tales #135 (August 1965).

-The Helicarrier is depicted as the crucial mobile command center, forward operations platform, and signature capital ship of the fictional intelligence/defense agency S.H.I.E.L.D.
+The Helicarrier is depicted as the crucial mobile command center, forward operations platform, and capital ship of the fictional intelligence/defense agency S.H.I.E.L.D.
 It has survived multiple redesigns while rarely straying from its originally depicted role as a mobile headquarters of S.H.I.E.L.D. until recent years.

 Fictional history

-In the Marvel Universe context of the various Nick Fury/S.H.I.E.L.D. series, the original design is attributed to a co-operative effort by Tony Stark, Forge, and Reed Richards.
-According to one account in Amazing Fantasy vol. 2, #10, the first Helicarrier was proposed by Stark Industries as a political compromise among the signatories of the treaty in response to fears that any nation hosting the Directorate's main headquarters would be subject to attack by organizations such as HYDRA, with domestic political fallout sure to follow immediately thereafter.
+The original design of the Helicarrier is attributed to a co-operative effort by Tony Stark, Forge, and Reed Richards.
+The first Helicarrier was proposed by Stark Industries as a political compromise among the signatories of the treaty in response to fears that any nation hosting the Directorate's main headquarters would be subject to attack by organizations such as Hydra, with domestic political fallout sure to follow immediately thereafter.

-Over twenty Helicarriers have been built over the decades, and at least two have been in simultaneous service on several occasions.
+After Iron Man replaces Maria Hill as director of S.H.I.E.L.D., he designs a new class of Helicarrier with a red and gold design resembling the Iron Man armor.
+This Helicarrier is severely damaged by the Red Hulk and subsequently commandeered by the Intelligencia, who rename it the Hellcarrier.

+S.H.I.E.L.D.'s replacement agency, H.A.M.M.E.R., decommissioned the surviving Helicarriers, with three of them — including the Iliad and the Argonaut — being stolen by Nick Fury.
+H.A.M.M.E.R. subsequently commissions at least one new carrier to Norman Osborn's specifications, which is destroyed during the Siege of Asgard.